speks7/flowmaker/README.md

-# flowmaker README
+# Flowmaker

-This is the README for your extension "flowmaker".
-After writing up a brief description, we recommend including the following sections.
+Flowmaker is an VSCode extension used to generate a flowchart in SVG format of JS code to demonstrate Code flow scheme from different level of conduct.

 ## Features